Make Your Life Easier with DIY Eye Makeup Remover Pads

 3. Zero Waste Makeup Remover

 Even if you haven’t ventured into zero waste living, anyone can appreciate the eco-friendly nature of these DIY eye makeup remover pads.
-You can literally wash and use each cotton round a 1000 times.
-Which is so much better than eye makeup remover wipes that are often not recyclable or biodegradable!!
+You can literally wash and use each cotton round 1000s of times.
+This is so much better than eye makeup remover wipes that are often not recyclable or biodegradable!!

 And when you make the solution in a small, glass fine mist spray bottle, as I did, you can wash it too and refill it over and over again.
 Thus, cutting another plastic container from your life and our landfills.